Wild Lantana “Sage Cop”

 It is feared that the impact of climate change could bring an end to the country’s fishing industry.
 Climate change is affecting the calcium-carbonate balance in plants and animals and Anguillans are seeing spread of disease among them.
 Invasive species such as lionfish are outcompeting the native parrot fish and sturgeon fish.
 These same problems are damaging the conch, lobster, and reefs.
 The non-native sea grasses are outcompeting the native sea grasses, and Sargassum influx has begun to cover beaches and coves on a regular basis, which affects tourism.
 For an island economy, these new extremes are impacting food security as well as economic stability.

 On Anguilla, however, the culturally important Sage Cop has become uniquely invaluable in climate change adaptation practices to improve resilience and sustainability.
 Nevertheless, the island and all life there remains extremely vulnerable to the effects of the rising sea, ocean acidification, inland flooding and infrastructure damage.

-Anguilla Tourist Board, Anguilla, British West Indies, Available at: World Sensorium original website.
+Anguilla Tourist Board, Anguilla, British West Indies.
+This statement can be found on the World Sensorium original website.

 Caribbean Regional Headquarters, “CARIBSAVE Climate Change Risk Profile for Anguilla”